aryadevirajeev/Aryadevi/README.md

 2. Some major key matrices : OT%,IF%,OTIF%,LIFR%,VOFR%
 ### Results
 The analysis results are summarized as follows:
-1.All the ordered quantity was not delivered to the customers.
+1. All the ordered quantity was not delivered to the customers.
-2.Top 3 customers are Vijay Stores, Relfresh, Lotus Mart who also didn't get their full deliveries.
+2. Top 3 customers are Vijay Stores, Relfresh, Lotus Mart who also didn't get their full deliveries.
-3.Delivery of Diary and Food products faces the  major issue.
+3. Delivery of Diary and Food products faces the  major issue.
-4.All the key matrices IF%,OT%,OTIF% did not reach their respective targets not even a single day and is far away to reach the target
+4. All the key matrices IF%,OT%,OTIF% did not reach their respective targets not even a single day and is far away to reach the target
-5.On an average orders are delayed by 0.42 days
+5. On an average orders are delayed by 0.42 days

 ## Recommendations
 1. Ensure Product Availability